ssfsx17/ffpnp/pandoc-markdown/0810-Archer.md

 |         | E: 2 rows | Target H: 6
 |         |           | Effect H/V: 3/3

+Potency: 50

 Projects an Attack against all in the area.
-After-Armor Damage is halved.
 All status conditions that cause damage to the targets also occur.

 #### Archer 90